btklab/posh-mocks/README.md

 'a1b1c1' | sed 's;1;2;g'
 a2b2c2

 # replace only first match
+# (Note that this mode is case sensitive)
 'a1b1c1' | sed 's;1;2;'
 a2b1c1